Winston-503/automatic_video_editing/article/article.md

 This task is more complicated.
 As a result of searching and experimenting, I decided to use the [vosk API](https://alphacephei.com/vosk/).
 A detailed tutorial on how to implement speech recognition with timestamps with this library you can find in [this article](https://towardsdatascience.com/speech-recognition-with-timestamps-934ede4234b2).
 But I will try to briefly describe the most important points here too.

 First of all, we need to recognize speech using the vosk model.
-As I explained in the article above, the vosk speech recognition model outputs a list of JSON dictionaries, that contains four parameters for each recognized word - `confidence`, `start time`, `end time` and recognized `word`.
-I created a custom `Word` class, that describes words according to this format.
-The following code recognized `audio_filename` file and outputs a list of `Word` objects.
+As I explained in the article above, the vosk speech recognition model outputs a list of JSON dictionaries, that contains four parameters for each recognized word - `confidence`, `start time`, `end time` and recognized `word` (text).
+I created a custom `Word` class, which describes words according to this format.

+The following code recognizes `audio_filename` file with `model_path` vosk model and outputs a list of `Word` objects.

 ```python
 import wave